Haggarman/Software-3D-Perspective-Correct-Textured-Triangles/README.md

 In the end, both companies were sold off.
 But it's how they're remembered and celebrated, either famously or infamously.

 ### Quips
  Puffery: Did you know that ViRGE stands for Virtual Reality Graphics Engine?
 Which is complete and utterly laughable P.T.
 Barnum **SUCKER** level marketing?
 Reading the headlined features and benefits claimed in the official datasheet is entertainment alone, compared to how it benchmarks.
+Truth be told, though, that the ViRGE draws very fast untextured triangles.
+Textures slow it down (it has no cache), Z-buffer slows it down further, and then TLMMI really slows it to a crawl.

  Worthless Patents: Untold time was spent on 16-bit Z-Buffers to cater to stingy manufacturers that wanted minimum viable product. *Hey, we noticed RAM is going to be very inexpensive soon, so what is the least amount of onboard RAM required?!* Is it really genius to think if you have 80-bit, 64-bit, or 32-bit floating point, that it is *possible* to have a 16-bit floating point number?
 But really, is that a good use of resources?
 By the time the Patent Lawyer's check clears, technology would have just moved on.
 The value of a company's patent portfolio is more about jumping out from the shadows and saying GOTCHA and hoping the competitor also made the same shortcut.